-To systematically measure the risk of missing PT transfers, we developed several methods to assess the risk of transfers in a PT system.
+We present several methods to assess the risk of transfers in a public transit system.
 We measured each transfer using the total time penalty or a binary value that represents whether it has additional time penalty or not.
-Based on the assessment of single transfer, transfer risk is defined as the empirical possibility of the transfer miss happening in a scheduled transfer.
+Based on the assessment of single transfer, transfer risk is the proportion of missed transfers based on the empirical schedule and real-time vehicle location data; we can interpret this as an empirical probability of a missed transfer.